 The startup’s technology also features a lower carbon footprint and finds applications in the lighting, automotive, healthcare, and electronics industries.

 7. Advanced IC Packaging

-PHIX offers Photonic Integrated Circuits Assembly and Packaging
+PHIX offers Photonic Integrated Circuit (PIC) Assembly and Packaging

 Onto Innovation develops Advanced IC Packaging Equipment